 M.A. in Public History

-For more information or to discuss the program, contact Program Coordinator,Dr. Charles Romney, Ph.D. at email@example.com
+For more information about the M.A. in Public History, please contact the History Department’s Graduate Coordinator,Dr. Charles Romney, Ph.D. at email@example.com